East Coast Greenway: District of Columbia

 The trail splits in Bladensburg, Maryland, just before it reaches Washington, D.C.
-Travelers can follow the Metropolitan Branch Trail, which runs past Union Station; or the Anacostia Riverwalk Trail, which follows the Anacostia River past the Washington Navy Yard.
+Travelers can follow the Metropolitan Branch Trail, which runs past Washington Union Station, or the Anacostia Riverwalk Trail, which follows the Anacostia River past the Washington Navy Yard.
 The two trails rejoin at the National Mall, the ECG's official midpoint, then head for Virginia via the Arlington Memorial Bridge over the Potomac River.
 Just under half of the 8 mi segment through the District is off-road; the downtown area offers no off-road option.